Xerxemi/auto-MBW-rt/README.md

 ### Encountered errors that I cannot solve (limitation)

 - Currently I am experiencing Error when updating the "UNET Visualizer" and "Gallery".
 It is deep into Gradio's Queue and I am unable to fix it.
 However before it throws error, I can see live update.
 Since it is not fatal crash, I'll leave it open and ignore this issue.
+I have found that `every=0.5` or `10` or `30` will throw this error, but `None` will not, however no preview will be shown.
+Currently I choose `every=None`, maybe I will make it configurable and let user guess it (tied with image generation time?)

 ```txt
 ERROR:    Exception in ASGI application